1939 Bulgarian parliamentary election

-Parliamentary elections were held in Bulgaria on 24 December 1939, although voting continued in some areas into January 1940.
+Parliamentary elections were held in Bulgaria to elect members of the XXV Ordinary National Assembly on 24 December 1939, although voting continued in some areas into January 1940.
 The elections were officially held on a non-partisan basis with the Bulgarian Agrarian National Union and Bulgarian Communist Party banned, and in a process tightly controlled by Tsar Boris III, by then the real power in the country.
 However, candidates representing parties did contest the elections.
 Pro-government candidates won a majority of seats.
 Voter turnout was 67.2%.